Pontifical vestments: Western Christianity

 A metropolitan archbishop also wears a pallium within his own ecclesiastical province, once he has received it from the Pope.
 After receiving it, he is entitled to have an archiepiscopal cross (with two cross-bars instead of one) carried before him.

-Today bishops rarely use the following accoutrements, unless celebrating Solemn Pontifical Mass in its pre-1970 form:
+The Second Vatican Council determined that the use of pontificals should be "reserved to those ecclesiastical persons who have episcopal rank or some particular jurisdiction".
+The following items, while prescribed by the preconciliar Caeremoniale Episcoporum, are not prescribed by the most recent edition and so are seldom used.